shur1m/ScheduleBotson/README.md

 # Schedule Botson: Your Personal Discord Secretary

+## About

+Botson is the best secretary you've never had!
+It schedules messages/ announcements for you, and has memorized 7 different Japanese dictionaries!

+## Roadmap

 ### Implemented:
 * Scheduling messages via Menu
   * Allows you to schedule a message sent by the bot by date and time